Liwa Fatemiyoun: Syrian opposition offensives

-Role in Iran–Israel proxy war
+Role in Iran–Israel proxy conflict

-The both Zainebiyoun and Fatmiyoun Brigades supported by Iran's Islamic Revolutionary Guard Corps (IRGC) are important parts of the Iranian construct which uses such proxy groups as a core strategy for deterrence across the region through its main proxy Hezbollah and its subgroups/allies that is Kata'ib Hezbollah, Kata'ib Sayyid al-Shuhada, Hezbollah Al-Nujaba, Ansarullah popularly known as the (Houthis) and even now Hamas have been a part of Iran's strategy of deterrence from engaging in a conventional full-scale conflict with Israel and its Arab allies despite the limited employment of both the Zainebiyoun and Fatmiyoun brigades composed of Pakistani and Afghan nationals have successfully demonstrated Iran's capability to mobilize Shia ecosystems not only in the Middle East but on its other borders as well event of a war between Hezbollah-Israel and Hamas-Israel these resistance force's of Pakistan and Afghanistan formerly based in Syria are expected to carry out direct attacks on Israel under shadows either as part of Hezbollah or Islamic Resistance in Iraq or the Houthis, Iran's military strategy in Lebanon and Iraq is based on the concept of liberation of State of Palestine and elimination of Zionist, State of Israel including forward defense.
+Both Zainabiyoun and Fatmiyoun Brigades supported by Iran's Islamic Revolutionary Guard Corps (IRGC) are important parts of the Iranian construct which uses such proxy groups as a core strategy for deterrence across the region through its main proxy Hezbollah and its subgroups/allies that is Kata'ib Hezbollah, Kata'ib Sayyid ul-Shuhada, Hezbollah Al-Nujaba, Houthis and even now Hamas have been a part of Iran's strategy of deterrence from engaging in a conventional full-scale conflict with Israel and its Arab allies despite the limited employment of both the Zainabiyoun and Fatmiyoun brigades composed of Pakistani and Afghan nationals have successfully demonstrated Iran's capability to mobilize Shia ecosystems not only in the Middle East but on its other borders as well event of a war between Hezbollah-Israel and Hamas-Israel these resistance force's of Pakistan and Afghanistan formerly based in Syria are expected to carry out direct attacks on Israel under shadows either as part of Hezbollah or Islamic Resistance in Iraq or the Houthis, Iran's military strategy in Lebanon and Iraq is based on the concept of liberation of State of Palestine and elimination of the State of Israel including forward defense.
 It entails engaging adversaries beyond its own territory to prevent threats from reaching its border.
 A key pillar of this strategy is a network of Iran's IRGC-linked armed groups across the region known as the Axis of Resistance.
-This includes Hezbollah in Lebanon various Shitte Militias in Iraq, Yemen and Iran sponsored militias in Syria as well as the Palestinian resistance forces specifically Hamas, Palestinian Islamic Jihad and their subgroups in the Palestinian territories.
-Reportedly, Iran supports 20 or more groups/organizations directly or indirectly all over world, strategically planned and revived by the former IRGC officer Qasem Solemani a "genius of asymmetric warfare"In order to counter the Imperialist influence and interests of the United States, Israel and their allies.
+This includes Hezbollah in Lebanon various Shitte Militias in Iraq, Yemen and Iran sponsored militias in Syria as well as the Palestinian resistance forces specifically Hamas, Palestinian Islamic Jihad and their subgroups in occupied Palestine.
+Reportedly, Iran supports 20 or more groups/organizations directly or indirectly all over world, strategically planned and revived by the former IRGC officer Qasem Soleimani a "genius of asymmetric warfare" In order to counter the Imperialist influence and interests of the United States, Israel and their allies.
 The Former Mossad director Yossi Cohen said Soleimani's strategies had "personally tightened a noose around Israel's neck".

 Organization, supplies and equipment

 Liwa Fatemiyoun is led by IRGC-QF commanders and supplied by the Iranian military.
 Its troops are recruited from Afghans living in Iran, as well as Afghan refugees already residing in Syria.
-The recruits are typically Shia Hazaras, an ethnic group from central Afghanistan primarily from Hazaristan in central Afghanistan.
+The recruits are typically Hazaras, an ethnic group from central Afghanistan primarily from Hazarajat in central Afghanistan.
 The Iranian recruiters for Liwa Fatemiyoun are usually members of the IRGC's Basij.
 In August 2016, Iranian official Qurban Ghalambor was arrested by the Afghanistan government for recruiting fighters for the brigade.
+Recruited fighters tend to be in their 20's and 30's.